Customer Sentiment Analysis: Actionable Guide for Businesses | 2026

 2. Meltwater

-Meltwater offers a comprehensive sentiment analysis service that enables businesses to understand public perception by analyzing vast amounts of online content.
+Meltwater offers a comprehensive customer sentiment analysis service that enables businesses to understand public perception by analyzing vast amounts of online content.

 This analysis is applied to a wide range of sources, including social media platforms, news articles, blogs, and forums.
 The platform supports sentiment analysis in 218 languages and dialects, allowing businesses to monitor global conversations and understand sentiment across diverse markets.